 Manitoba Henderson Directories are available from 1877 to 1907 (in book form) and from 1876 to 1908 (on microfilm).
 The microfilm version includes information for British Columbia and the Northwest Territories.

-Visit the City and Suburb: Housing in 20th Century Winnipeg Exhibit just outside the Local History Room.
+Visit the City and Suburb: Housing in 20th Century Winnipeg Exhibit on the third floor.
 The exhibit was donated to the Library by the Winnipeg Real Estate Board.
 A companion document, History of Winnipeg Housing, prepared by Professor David Burley of the University of Winnipeg, is available in the Local History Room.

 PastFORWARD: Winnipeg's Public Digital History